Klipper3d/klipper/docs/Config_Reference.md

 #   provided pin.
 The default is 1 (which indicates only a single
 #   Neopixel is connected to the pin).
 #color_order: GRB
-#   Set the pixel order required by the LED hardware.
-Options are GRB,
+#   Set the pixel order required by the LED hardware (using a string
-#   RGB, BRG, BGR, GRBW, or RGBW.
-The default is GRB.
+#   containing the letters R, G, B, W with W optional).
+The default is
+#   GRB.
 #initial_RED: 0.0
 #initial_GREEN: 0.0
 #initial_BLUE: 0.0